fasttime/JScrewIt/Features.md

 ### `V8_SRC`
 A string representation of native functions typical for the V8 engine, but also found in Edge.<br>
 Remarkable traits are the lack of line feed characters at the beginning and at the end of the string and the presence of a single whitespace before the "\[native code\]" sequence.

+_Available in Chrome, Edge, Opera, Android Browser and Node.js._
 <a name="WINDOW"></a>
 ### `WINDOW`
 Existence of the global object self having the string representation "\[object Window\]".